kirillisius/ICC/IT/DevOps/technicalChallenges/challenge3-jenkins/README.md

 - The images are deployed to a specified environment and the appropriate ports are exposed

 Please note that in addition to Jenkins, you will also need access to a Docker registry, such as Docker Hub or a private registry, to push the images.

+Please submit your solution in the form of a pipeline script.